caltechlibrary/newt/presentation3.md

 - JSON data sources
 - data modeled in YAML
 - routing requests through data pipelines
-- simple template engine renders JSON to HTML
+- simple template engine renders JSON as HTML

 # Themes (remains the same)

 - Pick Simple = (No coding) + (Less coding)
-- Compose applications using data pipelines
+- Compose applications by combining models with data pipelines
 - Avoid inventing new things

 # Goal of Prototype 3: Questions to explore

-1. Is generated TypeScript middleware the right fit for a validation service?
-2. Is Handlebars a good fit for managing data views and rendering HTML?
+1. Is Handlebars a good fit for managing data views and rendering HTML?
-3. Is Postgres+PostgREST the right JSON data source to focus on?
+2. Is Postgres+PostgREST the right JSON data source to focus on?
+3. Is generated TypeScript middleware the right fit for a validation service?

 # Changes from last prototype

 - Removed some Go cli (e.g. ws, mustache, newtmustache)
-- The action "init" was renamed "config"
+- The action "init" was renamed "config", an optional action
 - Renamed newtrouter to ndr (Newt Data Router)
 - Added nte (Newt Template Engine) supporting Handlbars templates
 - Generating Handlebars templates
 - Generating TypeScript validator as middleware run via Deno
+- oid was renamed "identifier" to clearity

 # Off the shelf (no coding)